-Increasingly, companies of all sizes and industries seek to meet their needs through process optimization and strategic, organization-wide development of lasting overall value.
-This shift in attitude has particular import for procurement organizations, which touch on every business unit and directly support both production and “the business of doing business.”
+Increasingly, companies of all sizes and industries seek to meet their needs through process optimisation and strategic, organisation-wide development of lasting overall value.
+This shift in attitude has particular import for procurement organisations, which touch on every business unit and directly support both production and “the business of doing business.”
 It’s unsurprising, then, that the days when procurement teams were perceived as a useful, if limited, source of cost savings rather than a potential wellspring of savings, profits, and value are rapidly fading into the past.

 Project Procurement vs Procurement Category Management

 The first step to strategic procurement is identifying the value-building goals that matter most to your company.
 Do you prioritise long- or short-term procurement planning?
 Are versatility and agility more valuable than “big picture” strategies based on relationships and supply chain management?
 Does lasting value come from cost savings, or increases driven by continuous improvement?